Danylo Terpylo: Against Petliura

 However, once victorious, Petliura ordered Terpylo to dissolve his division.
 Instead, he revolted, refusing to continue fighting for the Ukrainian People's Republic.

-At the beginning of January 1919 factions emerged from among the parties that were part of the Government of the Directory: from the independentist Ukrainian Social Democratic Labour Party to the left Ukrainian Socialist-Revolutionary Party (later Borotbists), who favoured closer ties to the USSR.
+At the beginning of January 1919 factions emerged from among the parties that were part of the Government of the Directory: from the independentist Ukrainian Social Democratic Labour Party to the left Ukrainian Socialist-Revolutionary Party (later Borotbists), who favoured closer ties to Soviet Russia.
 Though they all recognized Soviet power in Ukraine.
 In Trypillia, at the peasant Cossack congress, Terpylo stated that his aspirations were at odds with the Directory's policy and he was confronting it.
 After the congress, the rebels of the surrounding townships began to gather in Trypillia.
 A few days later, a second congress was convened, to which 80 delegates arrived.
 The congress elected a county executive committee and elected Terpylo as commander of the Green Army.

 On January 22, 1919, a detachment of Sich Riflemen was sent from Kyiv to suppress Terpylo's rebellion.
 After Trotsky ordered the reorganization of Green units along the undemocratic structure of the Red Army, Terpylo turned against them too.